 Report: 2 children fell through ice in Lynnwood

-The Snohomish County Sheriff's Office says two children are safe after falling through thin ice on Lake Serene in Lynnwood.
+The Snohomish County Sheriff's Office says a dive team is responding to reports that two children fell through the ice on Lake Serene in Lynnwood.
 Spokeswoman Shari Ireton says the report came in just before 4 p.m.
-Wednesday, and rescuers with Snohomish Fire District 1 managed to reach the children.
+Wednesday.

 Comments